-The White House has advised that all Americans avoid groups of 10 or more people, which means you can’t host the big house parties that you are used to, You can, however, entertain a few friends with a small kickback at your home.
+The White House has advised that all Americans avoid groups of 10 or more people, which means you can’t host the big house parties that you are used to, You can, however host a virtual game night or keeo things intimate with a little friendly competition with your immediate family at home.
 Be the ultimate hostesses, as suggested by the blog Urban Bliss Life, by stocking up on snacks and bites.
-Ask your friends to bring drinks and games for a fun, yet competitive weekend indoors.
-For fun ideas,
+If you do invite friends over, keep it to groups of no more than 10 and ask them to bring drinks and games of their own.
+This is a great indoor activity that is loads of fun.

 Okay.
 Realistically, you will probably spend a lot of time listening to the news and watching social media.
 But don’t let it consume all of your time, especially if you find that the coverage gives you anxiety or is upsetting.
 Try to spend time offline by channeling into a new podcast or opening one of many dusty books on your untouched shelf.

 You deserve more self-care, and now is the perfect time to practice it.
 Treat yourself to luxe homemade spa treatments.
-You can create your own sugar scrub, indulge in a rosewater facial treatment, or cleanse your skin with tea-based facial steam.
+This is a great activity that you and your entire family can enjoy.
+You can create your own sugar scrub, indulge in a rosewater facial treatment, or cleanse your skin with a tea-based facial steam.
 The best part about a DIY spa day is that you can use ingredients that you already have fully stocked and readily available in your home.